 - A. Tower Sharing and Collocation.
 New WCF facilities must, to the maximum extent feasible, collocate on existing towers or other structures to avoid construction of new towers, unless precluded by zoning constraints such as height, structural limitations, inability to obtain authorization by the owner of an alternative location, or where an alternative location will not meet the service coverage or other objectives of the applicant.
 Applications for a new tower must address all existing towers or structures of a similar height within one-half mile of the proposed site as follows: - 1.
 By providing evidence that a request was made to locate on the existing tower or other structure, with no success; or - 2.
 By showing that locating on the existing tower or other structure is infeasible. - B. All new wireless telecommunication towers shall be designed and built to accommodate collocation or additional loading.
 For the purposes of this provision, this means that the tower shall be designed specifically to accommodate no less than the following equipment, in addition to the applicant's proposed equipment: - 1.
 Twelve antennas with a float plate wind-loading of not less than four square feet per antenna; - 2.
-A standard mounting structure, standoff arms, platform or other similar structure designed to hold the antennas: - 3.
+A standard mounting structure, standoff arms, platform or other similar structure designed to hold the antennas; - 3.
 Cable ports at the base and antenna levels of the tower; and - 4.
-Sufficient room within or on the tower for twelve runs of seven-eights-inch coaxial cable from the base of the tower to the antennas. - C. Preferred Tower Locations.
-All new towers in residential (R, MF) zones or within one hundred fifty feet of a residential zone shall require a demonstration that the tower will be sited in the most preferred zoning district/area that will address a defined service coverage or other objective based upon the following priorities, ordered from most-preferred (1) to least-preferred (7): - 1.
+Sufficient room within or on the tower for twelve runs of seven-eights-inch coaxial cable from the base of the tower to the antennas. - C. New towers shall be prohibited in all R and MF zones unless such a prohibition would prohibit or have the effect of prohibiting wireless service under the Federal Telecommunication Act. - D. Preferred Tower Locations.
+All new towers in residential (R, MF) zones or within one hundred fifty feet of a residential zone shall require a demonstration that the tower will be sited in the most preferred zoning district/area that will address a defined service coverage or other allowable objective based upon the following priorities, ordered from most-preferred (1) to least-preferred (7): - 1.
 City-owned or operated property, facilities and rights-of-way excepting therefrom, right-of-way and city facilities located in residential zones (R, MF zones) or gateways designated on the zoning maps of the City of Camas, and where the tower will not be located within one hundred fifty feet of a residential zone; - 2.
 HI, I, LIBP zones; - 3.
-BP zones: - RC and CC zones: - 5.
-NC and DC zones; - 6.
-City-owned or operated property (not right-of-way) and facilities in any zone, as long as less than fifty percent of height of the tower is visible as viewed from a public street, public open areas (e.g. fields, playgrounds, parking areas), or property that is being used for residential purposes; - 7.
-Parcels of land in residential zones (R, MF zones).
+BP zones; - 4.
+RC and CC zones; - 5.
+NC and DC zones: - City-owned or operated property (not right-of-way) and facilities in any zone, as long as less than fifty percent of height of the tower is visible as viewed from a public street, public open areas (e.g. fields, playgrounds, parking areas), or property that is being used for residential purposes; - 7.
+Parcels of land in residential zones (R, MF zones) if otherwise mandated under CMC 18.35.050.C.